nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 - testing scripts
 - global vars
 - version control

-[Code smell](http://en.wikipedia.org/wiki/Code_smell): any symptom in the source code of a program that possibly indicates a deeper problem
+[Code smell](http://en.wikipedia.org/wiki/Code_smell): any symptom in the source code of a program that possibly indicates a deeper problem

 ### Nice code runs quickly and is therefore a pleasure to use

 - waiting days

 ## Why you need to write nicer code